react-chatbotify-plugins/markdown-renderer/README.md

 #### Rendering Markdown

 To render markdown in messages, add the `renderMarkdown` attribute to any Block that requires markdown rendering.
-The `renderMarkdown` attribute is an array that accepts `"USER"` and/or `"BOT"`.
+The `renderMarkdown` attribute is an array that accepts senders such as `"USER"` and/or `"BOT"`.
 An example can be seen below:

 ```javascript
 import ChatBot from "react-chatbotify";